Graduate School of Professional Psychology Scholarships

-Maximum awards for merit-based scholarship recipients who were admitted in fall 2017 were $8,000 per student; other recipients may have received a lesser amount.
+Maximum awards for merit-based scholarship recipients admitted are $10,000 per student; other recipients may have received a lesser amount.
 Each applicant pool will determine the size and number of awards.
 The amount disbursed in any one term may not exceed the tuition billed for that term.
 Unused award money may not be applied to future terms.

 For example, a Master's student who receives an $8,000 merit-based scholarship will see their award applied to their tuition bill over 4 semesters only in fall and spring semesters (at a rate of $2,000 per semester) over two consecutive academic years.
 A Doctorate student who receives an $8,000 merit-based scholarship will see their award applied to their tuition bill over 6 semesters only in fall and spring semesters (at a rate of $1,333 per semester) over three academic years.
 The financial aid office can assist you if you have more questions.

 Your award is applied equally to your tuition bill in each fall and spring semester of your first two (MA) or three (PsyD) years in your program.
 The expectation is that you will be enrolled continuously as you progress toward completion.
 If students choose to take a term off, they may forfeit the funds for that term.
 However, if life events occur, students can submit a petition via their program advisor for program interruption.

 What is my total program cost?

 Your total program cost will vary depending on your program and total number of credits needed for completion.
 If you have questions on costs or tuition for your specific program, please work with your program advisor, or contact the program manager for your area of study.

 What determines my award amount for merit scholarships?